midhunkalarikkal/FullDomain/Notes/js.md

 ## `Optional Chaining Operator (?.)`
 =======================================
-The optional chaining operator (?.) allows you to access deeply nested properties of an object without having to check if each reference in the chain is null or undefined.
-If any reference in the chain is null or undefined, it stops evaluation and returns undefined instead of throwing an error.
+The optional chaining operator (?.) makes it easy to access properties of an object, even if some parts of the object don’t exist.
+If anything in the chain is null or undefined, it stops and returns undefined instead of throwing an error.

 ```js
 const user = {